Honors Program

 Honors Program Scholarship

-Five $2,000 Honors Scholarships will be awarded to select incoming honors students with exceptional high school records on a competitive basis.
+Up to five $2,000 Honors Scholarships will be awarded to select incoming honors students with exceptional high school records on a competitive basis.
 Scholarships are renewable and stackable, up to full tuition, and span over four academic years pending maintenance of good standing in the honors program.
+Applications must be submitted by Feb.
+9, 2026, for scholarship consideration.

 Honors Seminars

-In the honors curriculum, there is a five-course sequence that replaces the first-year writing course and the Integrative Core requirements.
-Each seminar is organized under a broad theme that invites interdisciplinary conversation from at least three perspectives, and thus is taught by faculty members from different disciplines.
-Each seminar takes its charter from the University Mission Statement and the Core Philosophy Statement, drawing course objectives and a potential reading list from the synergy between these grounding documents.
-Each of these courses is thematically oriented and historically recursive.
+In the honors curriculum, there is a four-course sequence that fulfills the first-year writing course and the Integrative Core requirements.
+Each seminar is organized under a broad theme that invites interdisciplinary conversation from multiple perspectives, and thus is taught by faculty members from different disciplines.

-Course requirements for the honors program may change, please contact the Office of Academic Records and Registration for the most updated list.
+Course requirements for the honors program may change, please see the Course Catalog for the most updated list.

 Core Replacements